Papardel/Software-Engineering/README.md

 - clone the repository
 - install required python packages

-- Setup mySQL database, either match credentials and name for DEFAULT in settings.py or change them to your own
+- setup mySQL database, either match credentials and name for DEFAULT in settings.py or change them to your own

 - install nginx with RTMP module